2021 Honda Civic vs Accord

 Civic vs Accord: An Emphasis on Performance

 Each car delivers first-rate performance potential.
-Over in the Civic, you’ll find three impressive engine possibilities.
+Over in the Civic, you’ll find two impressive engine possibilities.

 Test Drive Both Cars Today

-As the above comparison shows, the Honda Civic and the Honda Accord have a lot to offer in the areas of safety, convenience, and performance.
-Stop by Honda of Slidell for your test drive and find out how else these fine automobiles can contribute to your Slidell, Picayune, and St. Tammany Parish area drives.
+As the above comparison shows, the Honda Civic and the Honda Accord have a lot to offer in the areas of space, interior features, and performance.
+Stop by Honda of Slidell for your test drive and find out how else these fine automobiles can contribute to your Slidell, Picayune, and New Orleans area drives.

-*25 city/36 highway/29 combined MPG rating for LX & Sport 6MT trims.
-30 city/38 highway/33 combined MPG rating for LX CVT and Touring trims.
-29 city/37 highway/32 combined MPG rating for Sport CVT trim.
-32 city/42 highway/36 combined MPG rating for EX & EX-L trims.
-Based on 2019 EPA mileage ratings.
+230 city/38 highway/33 combined mpg rating for LX and Touring trims.
+29 city/37 highway/32 combined mpg rating for Sport trim.
+32 city/42 highway/36 combined mpg rating for EX and EX-L trims.
+Based on 2021 EPA mileage ratings.
 Use for comparison purposes only.
-Your mileage will vary, depending on how you drive and maintain your vehicle, driving conditions, and other factors.
+Your mileage will vary depending on how you drive and maintain your vehicle, driving conditions and other factors.